1871fotc/fotc/docs/walks/bcc-walk-1.md

 Cowlishaw was Chairman of Directors of The Daily Telegraph for many years.
 Later his brother George, who is also buried in this grave, became Director of The Daily Telegraph for an unbroken period of 20 years from 1893 until his sudden death from a seizure on 6 January 1913.

-Cowlishaw’s wife, Charlotte (nee Owen) was the second burial in the grave following her death in 1914.
+Cowlishaw’s wife, Charlotte (née Owen) was the second burial in the grave following her death in 1914.

 <!-- insert photo -->